Letting Trajectories Spread: Quality-Preserving Control for Diverse Flow Matching: Implementation Details

 \subsection{Evaluation Setup}

 Our evaluation metrics are computed using standard pretrained models.
-Specifically, we use OpenAI's ViT-B/32 model for calculating CLIP Scores \citep{radford2021learning}, and a standard InceptionV3 model with ImageNet weights for all Inception-based metrics \citep{DBLP:journals/corr/SzegedyVISW15}.
-For distributional metrics that require a reference set of real images, such as FID, we construct a concept-specific reference dataset to ensure a fair comparison.
-Since our prompts are based on concepts from the COCO dataset \citep{lin2014microsoft}, our reference set for a given concept is composed exclusively of all images corresponding to that concept's class from the COCO training set.
-For example, when evaluating generated ``truck" images, the real reference dataset consists solely of the ``truck" images from the COCO training data.
-This domain-aligned approach provides a more accurate measure of distributional fidelity.
+Specifically, we use OpenAI's ViT-B/32 model for calculating CLIP Scores~\citep{radford2021learning}, and a standard InceptionV3 model with ImageNet weights for all Inception-based metrics~\citep{DBLP:journals/corr/SzegedyVISW15}.
+For perceptual quality and human-preference alignment, we additionally report ImageReward scores using the public ImageReward model~\citep{xu2023imagereward}, and CLIP-IQA, a CLIP-based no-reference image quality metric.
+All these models are kept fixed and are never finetuned on our generated data.
+For distributional metrics that require a reference set of real images, such as FID and KID, we construct a concept-specific reference dataset to ensure a fair comparison.
+Since our prompts are based on concepts from the COCO dataset~\citep{lin2014microsoft}, our reference set for a given concept is composed exclusively of all images corresponding to that concept's class from the COCO training set.
+For example, when evaluating generated ``truck'' images, the real reference dataset consists solely of the ``truck'' images from the COCO training data.
+This domain-aligned setup provides a more accurate measure of distributional fidelity.
+For the additional complex-prompt evaluation on T2I-CompBench~\citep{huang2023t2i}, we use 300 prompts sampled from the \textit{spatial color} and \textit{complex} subsets, and generate 32 images per prompt for each method.
+For KID computation in this setting, we use 5,000 COCO training images as the reference set to obtain a stable estimate.

-\subsection{Hyperparameters setup}
+\subsection{Hyperparameters Setup}

 Table~\ref {tab:sampler_hparams} details the key hyperparameters for our method, which govern the core components of our diversity guidance and orthogonal noise injection.